 Offers nearly 250 journal titles from 40 scholarly publishers.
-Project MUSE covers the fields of literature and criticism, history, the visual and performing arts, cultural studies, education, political science, gender studies, economics, and many others.
+Covers fields of literature and criticism, history, visual and performing arts, cultural studies, education, political science, gender studies, economics, and many others.

 Provides indexing and abstracts for over one million articles in 1,500 journals from over 50 countries.
-This database, provided by the American Psychological Association, also includes abstracts for dissertations, books and book chapters ranging in date from 1887 to the present.
+Provided by American Psychological Association, it includes abstracts for dissertations, books and book chapters ranging in date from 1887 to present.

 When off campus, Lehman users will need to log into databases, e-journals, e-books, and other subscription resources by using their Library Barcode.

 Your Library Barcode is located on the front of your ID Card (see above).
 Enter the number without spaces or dashes.